Beresford Hope Cross: Provenance

 The cross was probably made somewhere in southern Italy.
 Early Byzantine enamels before 726 used a filigree technique, but cloisonné became dominant later.
-The shade of translucent green enamel used as a body colour indicates a date between 843, when iconoclasm ended in Byzantium, to the mid tenth century.
+The shade of translucent green enamel used as a body colour indicates a date between 843, when the period of Byzantine iconoclasm ended, to the mid tenth century.

 Based on the relatively crude depictions of Christ, Mary, and the saints, and the way the craftsman completed the work, scholars have concluded that the cross was made by an Eastern craftsman in a Western city.
 This could mean the craftsman was someone from the East who moved West during iconoclasm, or perhaps someone who had studied under an Eastern craftsman before practising their trade in the West.
 It is presumed that the cross was made in a much more isolated location than other crosses from the same time period.
 It has some stylistic similarities to the reliquary box known as the Fieschi Morgan Staurotheke, but is even more crude.

 It was first documented in a catalogue of the collection of Louis Fidel Debruge-Duménil (1788-1838), published in 1847.
 It was acquired by Mr. J.H.
 Beresford Hope.
 His collection was sold by Alexander Beresford-Hope at Christie's in May 1886, when the cross was acquired for the Victoria and Albert Museum.